helenquach/DH110-HelenQuach/Assignment07/Assignment07.md

 * The participant said that the tasks were "pretty straightforward" and the website was "well-organized."
 * The participant appreciated how explicit the label "Share this page on social media" was.

 Overall, I think that the cognitive walkthrough went well.
 The user completed both of the tasks relatively quickly, faster than I expected.
 I do not think there was anything that was not obvious or not intuitive.
 The one part where the participant struggled was during the "Upload a photo" part of Task 2.
 I think that this was because the photo was already present in the high-fidelity prototype, so the user was confused on how to proceed.
 If I could make an adjustment to the prototype, I would add more screens without the photo and make it so that the photo would appear only after the user "uploads" the photo.
 However, I do not think this is a flaw with the design of the website itself, only the prototype.
-I conclude that the high-fidelity prototype is relatively intuitive for new users.
+During the survey, some areas in the prototype that could be improved were revealed.
+I received suggestions to add a confirmation after making a social media post and to add a filter for the news articles, which I think could be useful.
+In the future, I will make these changes.